Using Halp to send email requests into Slack & MS Teams

-In addition to using Halp to track and categorize your requests from Slack, you can also set it up so inbound emails create tickets in your Slack.
-Any messages left by your agents on the ticket in Slack, will send as an email reply to the requester.
+In addition to using Halp to track and categorize your requests from Slack & MS Teams, you can also set it up so inbound emails create tickets in Slack/MS Teams.
+Any messages left by your agents on the ticket will send as an email reply to the requester.

 To set this up:

-- In the Halp web app (yourslackname.halp.com), go to Settings > Email.
+- In the Halp web app, go to Settings > Email.

-- The email address in pink at the top of the page is the address that will accept incoming email into Halp.
+- The email address in pink at the top of the page is the address that will accept incoming emails into Halp.

 - Finally, you will need to set up an alias or group in your email account and forward emails to the Halp inbound email found at the top of this page.